TAX ATTORNEY ANDREW L. JONES

 In short, the reasonable cause defense is beyond the limits of self-advice or self-help – get a professional involved.

-Form 8865 Penalty Abatement and Form 8865 Amnesty
+Form 8865 Penalty Abatement And Form 8865 Amnesty

 ‘Standard’ IRS penalty abatement is available for three types of common Form 1040 penalties – the failure-to-file, failure-to-pay, and failure-to-deposit tax penalties.
 They are routinely granted on a ‘just this once’ basis, provided a handful of other conditions of good tax-related behavior are met.